 Meet the Expert

 Stefanie Cove is the founder of Stefanie Cove and Co., a full-service event-planning business serving clients across the globe.
-Based in New York City and Los Angeles, Cove has over 15 years of experience in the industry.
+Based in Los Angeles, Cove has over 15 years of experience in the industry.

 Rehearsal Dinner Menu Planning Tips

 When it comes to planning a rehearsal dinner menu, there are plenty of things to consider.
 Everything from the location of the party to the number of people invited to the time of year can factor into what's being served.

 “Consider what your guests will enjoy, but in the end, serve what you want to eat.
 It is your wedding weekend," says Cove.
 With that in mind, there are plenty of elements to think about while executing your vision.
 For example, think about logistics and timing—don’t eat dinner too late.
 “Guests are traveling from other time zones earlier that day, and you don’t want to go to bed late, either."

 Pick Food That's Easy to Eat

 When you’re thinking about your rehearsal dinner menu items, make sure the food is easy to eat.
 “Maybe guests are meeting each other for the first time at their table that night. ...
 They don’t want to be embarrassed trying to eat a complicated or messy menu item,” warns Cove.
 She suggests choosing more risky items as appetizers or passed hors d’oeuvres and going a little safer with the entree selection.